Cell-free — no live cell administration

 Yes, exosome therapy can be administered as a standalone treatment.
 However, many of our protocols combine exosomes with MSC therapy for a more comprehensive approach.
 The optimal strategy is determined during your child's personalized treatment planning.

-Our exosomes are derived from mesenchymal stem cells cultured in GMP-certified facilities.
+Our exosomes are derived from mesenchymal stem cells cultured in GMP-aligned facilities.
 They are isolated, purified, characterized, and tested to ensure quality, potency, and safety before clinical use.

 Take the Next Step